geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 ##### **Geohot** [[00:36:30](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2190)]
 Okay, he said he will have some other poc working this week.
 Yeah, I mean, the main thing to think about here is you want your locals to be the size of, like, take every..
-What you want to do is you want to run every index through the global shape tracker, and then you're going to get an output set, and then the size of that set is the size of your locals.
+What you want to do is you want to run every index through the global ShapeTracker, and then you're going to get an output set, and then the size of that set is the size of your locals.
 Because every local should only be stored once.
 It shouldn't have to do with the product of the shape, because I can just trivially alias things or expand things or..

 ##### **Chenyu** [[00:37:15](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2235)]
-Next, we have Onyx.
+Next, we have ONNX.
 Let's start with the protocol parser.
 Red PR, that seems to pass everything.
 Is that good to merge?

 ##### **B1tg** [[00:37:28](https://www.youtube.com/watch?v=bktO9YRV8pc&t=2248)]
 Hi, I was working on the parser last week.
-Now we have Onyx parser basically works and pass all the tests.
+Now we have ONNX parser basically works and pass all the tests.
 Now the issue with math here is that it's low.
 The ONNX file is protobuf encoded and not organized like GGUF and SafeSensor.
 Those formats put metadata including offset type at the beginning of the file.